- Explore the endless sites and activities of the Cape Peninsula

-Situated on the southern tip of the African Continent, South Africa encompasses one of the most diverse landscapes in the world with habitats ranging from cool forests to sizzling deserts and soaring mountains; lush grasslands and classic African savannahs.
-This beautiful country is home to penguins and flamingos, lions, leopards and elephants.
-If you have a taste for adventure, South Africa offers everything from river rafting on the Fish River to the highest bungee jump in the world.
+Situated on the southern tip of the African Continent, South Africa encompasses one of the most diverse landscapes in the world.
+With habitats ranging from cool forests to sizzling deserts, soaring mountains, lush grasslands and classic African savannas, this beautiful country is home to penguins and flamingos, lions, leopards and elephants.
+If you have a taste for adventure, South Africa offers everything from rafting on the Fish River to the highest bungee jump in the world.

-- South Africa has 9 provinces: Western Cape, Eastern Cape, Northern Cape, North West, Free State, Kwazulu Natal, Gauteng, Limpopo and Mpumalanga.
+- South Africa has nine provinces: Western Cape, Eastern Cape, Northern Cape, North West, Free State, Kwazulu-Natal, Gauteng, Limpopo and Mpumalanga.

-- Although English is widely spoken, South Africa has 11 official languages: Afrikaans, isiNdebele, isiXhosa, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga, and English.
+- South Africa a linguistically diverse county with eleven official languages: Afrikaans, isiNdebele, isiXhosa, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga, and English.
 Most South Africans fluently speak English as their first or second language.

 - South Africa is generally mild and sunny throughout the year.
-Summer (November to March) is the best time to visit the beaches.
-Winter (May to August) is the optimum time for game viewing.
+Summer, from November to March, is the best time to visit the beaches.
+Winter, from May to August, is excellent for game viewing.

-South Africa is a vibrant destination and its people are some of the most upbeat and welcoming you will encounter.
-Each of the nine provinces offers an incredible diversity in landscape, wildlife and culture.
-From the acacia-studded plains of Kruger National Park to the rugged Drakensberg Mountains and from the sun-drenched beaches stretching along the Indian Ocean to the rolling Winelands of the Cape Peninsula, South Africa is a big and extraordinary country with limitless options of things to see and do.
+South Africa is a vibrant destination, and its people are some of the most friendly and welcoming you will ever encounter.
+Each of the nine provinces offers an incredible diversity in landscapes, wildlife and culture.
+From the acacia-studded plains of Kruger National Park to the rugged Drakensberg Mountains and from the sun-drenched beaches stretching along the Indian Ocean to the rolling Winelands of the Cape Peninsula, South Africa is a vast and extraordinary country with seemingly limitless options of things to see and do.

-Our team are always on the lookout for the best experiences South Africa has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences South Africa has to offer, and here are a few of our favourites: